NungariBri/Software-Engineering-process-model-answers/Final_anwers.md

 ### 4.2 Provide three examples of software projects that would be amenable to the prototyping model.
 Be specific.

 **Answer:**
+*Mobile gaming app:Since gaming is such a user-centric area,hrough prototyping,user feedback can be used to refine controls and design of the gaming experience.
+*Customer Service Chatbot:It is hard to predict how users will phrase their questions in this scenario thus prototyping allows testing of converstaional flows and logic
+*Online learning platform :When the stakeholders are unsure of the features of their platform ,the SE can create a prototype with quick mockups testing course layout and navigation

 ---